reem12345/Cell-Type-Specific-Graphs/README.md

 - All datasets are here : https://figshare.com/s/7beaf41998af17bdbe33
 - NeurIPS dataset: https://figshare.com/s/b7f07ac5c522db3ba3af

+In case the user wants to generate the above preprocessed data from the raw data, run the corresponding notebook located in the `Data_Notebooks` directory.

 ### Running
 The next step is to update the `config_train.yaml` file with the appropriate settings for the selected dataset, and then run the demo notebook `training_testing_demo.ipynb` to train and test the model.Below is an example of how to run different datasets in the paper.
 For new datasets, we are working on improving reusability.

 <pre>
 # Kang dataset